 Can you turn a sock inside out by grasping it in two places, one with each hand, then moving your hands without letting go?

 Is it possible to turn the sweater inside out by grasping it in two places, with left and right hands, then moving your hands without letting go?

 If your answer is 'No' in either case, can you explain why it's impossible?

-Could some of this reasoning relate to the reasoning a carnivore requires after a successful kill, before any meat is accessible?
+Could some of this relate to the types of reasoning carnivores require after a successful kill, before any meat is accessible?

 This is one of several discussion pieces regarding vision and mathematical reasoning, pointing to serious inadequacies of current theories of vision in psychology and neuroscience, and inadequate visual systems in robots and AI systems.
 This is a part of the meta-morphogenesis project referenced below.